 3. Epidural Does Not Mean You Will Be Completely Numb

-An epidural actually works as a pain management that can deaden the pain in a women’s lower part.
-It’s a needle which is placed in the women’s back administrate.
-Some women feel uneven numbing in their legs, others can still lift their legs and lower body, others have feeling in their legs but none in their stomach.
+An epidural actually works as a pain management system, that can deaden the pain in a woman’s lower part.
+It is a needle which is placed in the woman’s back administrate.
+Some women feel uneven numbing in their legs, others can still lift their legs and lower body, some have feeling in their legs but none in their stomach.

 One of the tough fact, because it requires lots of effort to give birth and doing so, an empty stomach makes it harder.
-So before heading to the hospital, have good meal.
+So before heading to the hospital, have a good meal.

-The bleeding may continue for 6 months and so women wear mesh underwear and adult size diapers.
+The bleeding may continue for 6 months, and so women wear mesh underwear, and adult size diapers.
 So, wear whatever makes you feel comfortable.